 Mamma Mia! was so popular that, at the time of its release, it was the highest grossing film in UK history.
 It has since dropped down to 9th position.

-According to Deadline, the entire original cast will reunite for the musical sequel which starred Meryl Streep, Amanda Seyfried, Pierce Brosnan, Colin Firth, Stellan Skarsgard, Julie Walters and Christine Baranski.
+the entire original cast will reunite for the musical sequel which starred Meryl Streep, Amanda Seyfried, Pierce Brosnan, Colin Firth, Stellan Skarsgard, Julie Walters and Christine Baranski.

 And, if you were worried about the sequel repeating some of ABBAs iconic hits, those producing the film have promised to build a whole new soundtrack from the extensive number of ABBA hits.

 Phyllida Llyod, also known for directing The Iron Lady, directed the original movie however the sequel will instead be directed by Ol Parker.

 Parker is best known for writing The Best Exotic Marigold Hotel and has also signed on to write the Mamma Mia! sequel.

 And, just like the first movie, original members of ABBA Benny Andersson and Björn Ulvaeus have signed on to provide music and lyrics and oversee everything as executive producers.

 The sequel will also reportedly be shot at the Greek island of Skopelos, where the original was filmed.